rvprasad/DyCo4JVM/README.md

-# dynamic-info-collection-4-jvm-programs
+# DyCo4JVM (Dynamic Information Collection 4 JVM programs)
-The project provides instrumentation-based tools to collect dynamic information collection about JVM based code.
+The project provides instrumentation-based tools to collect dynamic information about JVM based code.

 - *logging* module is used to log the collected information.
 - *instrumentation* module is used to instrument the code of interest with